Raging Bolt @ Choice Specs

 [SET COMMENTS]

 Balanced and bulky offensive teams most appreciate the hole-punching power of Choice Specs Raging Bolt.
-Pokemon with pivoting moves such as Corviknight, Galarian Slowking, and Alomomola make great teammates for this set, as they help to bring in Raging Bolt to start breaking apart the opponent's core.
-This set also often risks losing momentum as Raging Bolt gets locked into a move against an immunity or becomes non-threatening due to special attack drops from Draco Meteor, so it appreciates the defensive backbone these Pokemon can provide.
-This set can also heavily pressure specially defensive Pokemon on the opposing team such as Ting-Lu and Galarian Slowking, chunking them and greatly limiting their longevity.
-This chip damage can enable specially attacking teammates such as Gholdengo, Iron Moth, Darkrai, and Enamorus to sweep, and these teammates accumulating chip damage on specially defensive Pokemon can also help Raging Bolt to secure KO's in return.
-Teammates such as Ting-Lu, Gliscor, and Landorus-Therian can enable Raging Bolt by setting hazards to further chip opposing Pokemon such as Ting-Lu, Ogerpon-Wellspring, and Garganacl in order to bring them into KO range.
-Removing hazards also greatly extends Raging Bolt's lifespan and allows for opportunities to aggressively switch it in to make progress, so teammates such as Hatterene, Great Tusk, and Galarian Weezing are appreciated for that purpose.
-Cinderace is a particularly noteworthy teammate, as it removes hazards on Raging Bolt's side of the field, puts them on the opponent's side, and can also perform timely pivots to bring Raging Bolt in.
-Ting-Lu is the best generally splashable answer to Choice Specs Raging Bolt, as it can usually eat two full-powered Draco Meteors without too many hazards up.
-Hazards and other specially attacking teammates can wear Ting-Lu down and open up more opportunities for Raging Bolt to make progress.
-All moves on this set have immunities, so with good prediction, fairy-types and ground-types will completely shut down this set.
+Pokemon with pivoting moves such as Corviknight, Galarian Slowking, and Pecharunt make great teammates for this set, as they help bring in Raging Bolt to start breaking apart the opponent's core.
+This set also often risks losing momentum, as Raging Bolt gets locked into a move against a Pokemon immune to it or becomes non-threatening due to Special Attack drops from Draco Meteor, so it appreciates the defensive backbone these Pokemon can provide.
+Corviknight is a standout, as it is immune to Ground-type attacks from the likes of Landorus-T and Great Tusk that check Raging Bolt, while Raging Bolt threatens Moltres and Zapdos that can annoy Corviknight.
+This Raging Bolt set can also heavily pressure specially defensive Pokemon on the opposing team such as Ting-Lu and Galarian Slowking, chunking them and greatly limiting their longevity.
+Special attackers such as Gholdengo, Iron Moth, Darkrai, and Enamorus can be paired with Raging Bolt to overwhelm and KO specially defensive Pokemon via their combined assaults.
+Teammates such as Ting-Lu, Garganacl, and Gliscor can enable Raging Bolt by setting entry hazards to further chip opposing Pokemon such as Ting-Lu, Ogerpon-W, and Garganacl into KO range.
+Ting-Lu and Garganacl also help by switching into Pokemon like Dragapult and Deoxys-S looking to revenge kill Raging Bolt.
+Removing hazards also greatly extends Raging Bolt's lifespan and gives opportunities to aggressively switch it in to make progress, so teammates such as Hatterene, Great Tusk, and Galarian Weezing are appreciated for that purpose.
+Cinderace is a particularly noteworthy teammate, as it removes hazards on Raging Bolt's side of the field, puts them on the opponent's side, and performs timely pivots to bring Raging Bolt in.
+All moves on this set have immunities, so with good prediction, Fairy-types and Ground-types will completely shut down this set.
 Protect from Pokemon such as Gliscor, Garganacl, and Alomomola will ease predictions by forcing Raging Bolt to lock into a given move, allowing for more reliable counterplay.
-Teammates who can take advantage of the passive turn of Protect to enter the field such as Ogerpon-Wellspring, Kyurem, and Primarina can ease these potentially troublesome matchups.
-Lastly, though they are rare in SV OU, Pokemon with Electric immunities through their abilities such as Thundurus-Therian and Jolteon can use Tera Fairy to completely blank this Raging Bolt set, so ground-type or steel-type Pokemon such as Iron Treads that can pressure these may be appreciated for this unusual circumstance.
+Teammates that can take advantage of the passive turn of Protect to enter the field such as Ogerpon-W, Kyurem, and Primarina can ease these potentially troublesome matchups.
+These Pokemon are also excellent at handling Ground-types that may annoy Raging Bolt, and Ogerpon-W and Primarina can also run U-turn and Flip Turn, respectively, to form a pivoting core that helps Raging Bolt enter the field.
+In return, Raging Bolt can pressure defensive Pokemon such as Hydrapple and Toxapex for these teammates.
+Landorus-T can be a helpful teammate for many of the aforementioned reasons, as it handles Ground-types well, puts up Stealth Rock, pivots with U-turn, and threatens out specially defensive checks to Raging Bolt such as Galarian Slowking and Clodsire while Raging Bolt can threaten Pokemon that annoy Landorus-T such as Alomomola and Corviknight.
+Lastly, teammates such as Kingambit and Zamazenta can work with Raging Bolt to overwhelm shared checks such as Great Tusk and Landorus-T, as well as deter these Ground-types from switching into Raging Bolt.
+These Pokemon additionally threaten specially defensive Pokemon such as Blissey and Galarian Slowking while Raging Bolt can take on Dondozo, Moltres, and Corviknight.

 [SET CREDITS]